cap-js/docs/guides/using-services.md

 Application defined destinations support a subset of [properties](#destination-properties) and [authentication types](#authentication-types) of the SAP BTP destination service.

-##### Configure Application Defined Destinations in Node.js
+##### Configure Application Defined Destinations in Node.js {.impl .node}

-For **Node.js**, you specify the destination properties in `credentials` instead of putting the name of a destination there.
+You specify the destination properties in `credentials` instead of putting the name of a destination there.

 This is an example of a destination using basic authentication: